kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 The first thing I did was I went to the [GitHub Pages](https://pages.github.com/) site and followed all of their instructions to set up a GitHub repo.
 I also made sure to `git clone`d my repo, so I could work on the website in my text editor instead of through the GitHub website.
 The blog it gets updated on live whenever I do a `git push` to master (although it takes a few minutes to update the website).

-I wanted to start with a pre-built theme for my website, because I know that I have a pretty limited sense of design, so I again followed GitHub's instructions [here](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-with-the-theme-chooser) to add a theme (I chose the [Tactile](https://github.com/pages-themes/tactile) theme to start with).
+I wanted to start with a pre-built theme for my website, because I know that I have a pretty limited sense of design, so I again followed GitHub's instructions [here](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-with-the-theme-chooser) to add a theme (I chose the [Tactile](https://github.com/pages-themes/tactile) theme to start with, but later changed to the [jekyll-now](https://github.com/barryclark/jekyll-now) theme).
 This created a `_config.yml` file in my repo with a pointer to the correct theme.

 This is when I realized I had no idea what to do next to create some pages for my new site.
 Thankfully, this tutorial by [Jonathan McGlone](http://jmcglone.com/guides/github-pages/) gave me a really nice starting point.